Sunil-Pradhan/javascript-cheatsheet/README.md

 Where,

+* value - It is the current value of array index.It is a variable so that you can name it anything like value, name or other.It is mandatory.

+* index - Array's index number.Here also you can give any other name index, i or any other.It is not mandatory.

-value - It is the current value of array index. index - Array's index number arr - The array object the current element belongs to
+* arr - The array object the current element belongs to.
+It is not mandatory.

 <br/>
 <div align="right">